Aphrontos/CMPILER-Problem-Set-1/README.md

 # CMPILER-Problem-Set-1
 Author: LAO, Hans Dylan G.

 Section: S12

-An implementation of a parser for a very reduced MIPS64 instruction set.
+Description: An implementation of a parser for a very reduced MIPS64 instruction set.
 The main function is in Parser.c

 Running instructions:
 1. Make a text file named INPUT.txt